OrlandoDevs/orlandodevs.github.io/_drafts/orlando-devs-salaries.md

 author: sergiocruz
 ---

-The Orlando Devs Slack group was formed in January of 2015... and soon after its conception, an anonymous survey was sent out to its ~20 members.
-A year after, we decided to turn this survey into a yearly tradition and in January of 2016 a second iteration of this survey was completed by approximately 200 anonymous developers.
+The Orlando Devs Slack group was formed in January of 2015.
+Soon after its conception, an anonymous survey was sent out to its ~20 members.
+Fast forward one year and this survey became an yearly tradition.
+In January of 2016 we had a second iteration of the survey completed by ~200 developers in Orlando.

 ## Average Salary by Experience

 In this graph we broke down average salaries by years of experience.
-We weren't surprised to learn just what we expected: the longer you are in the industry, the more money you make.
+By looking at this graph we learn just what we expected: the longer you are in the industry, the more money you make.

 <img src="/assets/authors/sergiocruz/orlando-salaries/salary-by-experience.png" class="img-large img-center" alt="Salaries by programming language in Orlando" />

+_Results filtered to full time employees only._

 **What this means to you:** Focus on perfecting your skills; the money will follow.